IsaiasBrrsJ/Teste-Git/README.md

 > Use dois ** no inicio da frase e no final da frase

 - Como Usar _Italic_
-> Use dois _ no inicio da frase e no final da frase
+> Use um _ no inicio da frase e no final da frase